Tyson Fury: Fury vs. Pianeta

 On 12 July 2018, it was announced that Fury would fight former two-time world title challenger Francesco Pianeta (35–4–1, 21 KOs) on 18 August.
 Fury weighed in at 258 lb, 18 lb lighter than he weighed against Seferi.
 Pianeta came in at 254.7 lb.
 On 30 July, it was reported that there was ongoing negotiations for a fight to take place in either November or December 2018 between Fury and Wilder (40–0, 39 KOs).
 On 31 July, Fury stated the fight against Wilder was 99% a done deal, with only a location and date to be confirmed.
 Fury also had to come through in his bout against Pianeta.
 Wilder was scheduled to be in Belfast to further promote the fight.
 Fury went the full 10 rounds, defeating Pianeta via a points decision.
 Referee Steve Gray scored the fight 100–90 in favour of Fury.

-Fury later revealed he had no intention of trying to end the fight early.
+Fury later stated he had no intention of trying to end the fight early.
 He said, "I think it was a calculated boxing performance.
 I got 10 rounds with a very tough man under my belt.
 I was working on my jab, slipping his punches.
 I thought that was a step up with the opponent and display.
 I needed the rounds, and I had plenty left in the tank."
 According to CompuBox, Fury landed 107 of 620 punches thrown (17%).
 This included 100 power punches landed of 226 thrown (44%).
 Pianeta landed only 37 of his 228 punches thrown (16%).

 During the post-fight interviews, promoter Warren confirmed the Fury vs. Wilder fight was on.
 The fight would take place in either Las Vegas or New York in November 2018.
 The fight would be aired on PPV in the United States on Showtime and in the UK on BT Sports Box Office.
 Talking about how the fight came together, Fury said, "We have two men who will fight anyone.
 This man has been trying to make a fight with another chump.
 They called, I answered.
 I said: 'Send me the contract.'
 They sent it.
 I said 'yes'."
 Warren later told BBC Radio 5 live, "[It's a] 50–50 [purse split], quick and smooth negotiations.
 He was the world heavyweight champion.
 He's undefeated.
 [Wilder and his team] understand that.
 All of the terms are agreed."
 By the end of August, contracts for the fight to take place had been signed.